 Education and social justice program, “InterseXtions: Gender and Sexuality,” providing LGBTQ teenagers with opportunities for paid internships, small group discussions, study and art-making in a museum setting, and planning and producing large scale events (Brooklyn).
-Second annual installment of two-year $40,000 grant.
+First annual installment of two-year $50,000 grant.

 |CAMBA (Church Avenue Business Merchants’ Association)

-Collegiate Express, a 4-year program supporting high school students who will be the first in their families to attend college, with advisement, academic support, financial advice, college tours and summer opportunities, and a “Parent-Coaches” network (Brooklyn).
+New College Bound program, combining Collegiate Express and Leading to College programs, supporting high school students who will be the first in their families to attend college, with advisement, academic support, financial advice, intensive pre-college courses and workshops, college tours and summer opportunities, and a “Parent-Coaches” network (Brooklyn).

 |Campus Election Engagement Project (CEEP)